LogoArchive Issue 5

 The design of the inserts, their shape and materiality, type choice and layout seek to evoke the pedagogical.
 Details such as further references, set in Suisse Works, intend to draw the mind to footnotes and citations, and is a provocation for the reader to seek out further examples of each technique.

 LogoArchive is interested in the relationship and tensions between the digital and the analog.
 With this in mind, alongside the printed publication, LogoArchive is also running a social media campaign that will present the techniques as a series of 24hr stories.
 These are be supported by three tile posts that encourage further research, tying into the pedagogical theme.
 Just as the zine turned a digital Instagram account material, the materiality of the zine then informs the design of the digital.

 Issue 5 has been printed by WithPrint on G.F Smith Colorplan Ebony 135gsm with multiple passes of white ink on an HP Indigo press.
 It features 3x 4pp Colorplan Vellum White inserts printed with black and threaded between the pages of the booklet.
 These are bound with black staples.
-Sign up for release notifications here.
+Discover more about logo design at LogoArchive’s Logo Histories.